arompr/better-paper.nvim/README.md

 ## Vim Plug

-    Plug 'arompr/paper-purple.nvim'
+    Plug 'arompr/better-paper.nvim'

 ## Lazy

-    return { "arompr/paper-purple.nvim" }
+    return { "arompr/better-paper.nvim" }

 # Telescope extension

-An extension for Telescope is included, providing a layout strategy called "paper_purple".
+An extension for Telescope is included, providing a layout strategy called "better_paper".
 It's recommended that Telescope users use this layout, as the theme applies highlights with this layout in mind.
 To enable, configure Telescope like
 so: